ls1intum/Artemis/docs/user/exercises/team-exercises.rst

 Setup
 -----

-When creating an exercise, the instructor needs to configure the exercise to use **Team mode**.
+When creating an exercise, the instructor first needs to select the mode **Team**.
 This is only available during the creation of the exercise, as it **can not be changed later on**.
 The team size can also be configured, but it is just a recommendation that can be overridden when creating the actual teams.

 .. figure:: team-exercises/set_team_mode.png